Full Body Check Up 114 At Home

 - Iron Deficiency Profile.
 Iron deficiency can occur for some reasons.
 Signs and symptoms may include unusual tiredness, paleness, shortness of breath, headaches and dizziness, heart palpitations.
 Iron is vital to produce haemoglobin and myoglobin, two proteins that carry oxygen.
 When the body does not have the required amount of iron, the production of both the proteins is hampered.
 There are several causes of iron deficiency – diet and absorption, extra iron requirements, blood loss.

-- Lipid Profile.
+- CHOLESTEROL PROFILE TEST.
 The lipid profile is also known as a lipoprotein profile.
 This profile covers eight parameters which measure cholesterol, triglycerides and other fats.
 High blood pressure, diabetes, overweight, smoking are some high-risk factors.

-- Liver Profile.
+- Liver Profile Test.
 Eleven test parameters are covered in a liver profile.
 The liver does all kinds of work that are critical to our health.
 If things go wrong with it, the patient might have some serious problems.

 - Metabolic Profile.
 This test is done to check the current status of a person’s metabolism.
 Abnormal results can indicate some serious problems that are required to be addressed.
 The metabolic test can tell a doctor about how the kidney and liver are working, blood sugar level, the level of protein in the body and even the electrolytes level.

 - Pancreatic Profile.
 Two test parameters come under pancreatic profile.
 This test is done to monitor the pancreatic condition.
 Amylase and lipase are the two digestive enzymes.
 Amylase helps in the breakdown of starch.
 Lipase helps the body in digesting fats.